SindyPin/Causal-Multiomics-Method/README.md

 ## Files in This Repository

+## Files in This Repository

+- **`Code/`:** Contains the main code files:
+  - **`Main_Code.md`:** A markdown file describing the overall code structure and functionalities.
   - **`generate_report_function.R`:** The primary R script containing the function to calculate Final Scores, rank genes, and generate a summary report.
-- **`input_data/`:** A directory containing the input datasets required for running the analysis (e.g., normalized scores for genes across different omics layers).
-- **`results/`:** Output directory for the generated reports and ranked gene lists.
+- **`Figures/`:** Directory containing visual assets such as workflow diagrams, causal score equations, and app screenshots used in the documentation.
+- **`SM/`:** Supplementary Materials folder containing 9 subfolders with additional data, scripts, and resources related to the project.

 ## System Requirements